Surgery As Primary Mesothelioma Treatment

 Additionally, surgeries like laparotomy and laparoscopy may be used to diagnose peritoneal mesothelioma.
 They can also be used as palliative treatments to relieve pain and alleviate symptoms.

-Cytoreductive surgery + HIPEC
+Cytoreductive Surgery + HIPEC

 Peritonectomy is the most common surgery used to treat peritoneal mesothelioma.
 The procedure combines cytoreductive surgery and a heated chemotherapy wash.
 It can be used as a curative option to completely remove the mesothelial tumors and prevent the growth of new cancerous cells.
 In later stages of the disease, this multimodal treatment option can provide patients with symptom relief.

-- Paracentesis: In this procedure, doctors use a needle to remove fluid buildup in the abdomen (called ascites).
+- In this procedure, doctors use a needle to remove fluid buildup in the abdomen (called ascites).
 This can be helpful for patients living with swelling and discomfort caused by peritoneal mesothelioma.

 Pericardial Mesothelioma Surgery

-Pericardial mesothelioma affects the pericardium (the lining of the heart) and is extremely rare, accounting for less than one percent of all mesothelioma cases.
+Pericardial mesothelioma affects the pericardium (the lining of the heart) and is extremely rare, accounting for less than 1 percent of all mesothelioma cases.
 Due to its rarity, the pericardial form of mesothelioma is usually not diagnosed until the patient has passed away.

 Pericardial mesothelioma can lead to constrictive pericarditis, a condition that causes the heart sac to stiffen and prevents the heart from functioning properly.
 A pericardiectomy may be performed to treat this condition.
 During a pericardiectomy, the pericardial lining (pericardium) is removed.

-- Pericardiocentesis: Also referred to as a pericardial tap, this procedure uses a needle and catheter to remove fluid from the heart sac.
+- Also referred to as a pericardial tap, this procedure uses a needle and catheter to remove fluid from the heart sac.
 It can help relieve pain and alleviate shortness of breath caused by pericardial mesothelioma.

 Costs of Surgical Treatment